 What Cards Work Best For Video?

-I actually didn’t have any issues with any cards shooting 4k video.
-Fujifilm cameras don’t shoot with a very high bitrate so you’re in the clear with most modern cards or any of the cards I’ve listed here.
+I didn’t have any issues with any cards shooting 4 K video.
+Fujifilm cameras don’t shoot at very high bitrates, so you’re in the clear with most modern cards or any of the cards I’ve listed here.

-People still have a lot of problems with cards, here are a few reasons.
+People still have many problems with cards.
+Here are a few reasons.

 - Could simply be a bad card.
-Sometimes there are some bad production runs that go out.
+Sometimes, bad production runs go out.
 It happens.
-Most cards have a nice warranty so you can always send them in for replacement.
+Most cards come with a decent warranty, so you can always send them in for a replacement.

 - You could have a fake card!
 There are a lot of counterfeit cards out there, especially on eBay and occasionally on Amazon.
 Be sure to get your cards from a trusted source.
 B&H and Adorama are great, or, if you use Amazon, make sure you buy from a trusted seller.

-- Sometimes some cards perform slow until you put a few shots on them.
+- Sometimes, some cards perform slowly until you put a few shots on them.
 Not sure why this is, but if you notice your card performing slowly right after formatting, this could be the cause.

-- Make sure your cards are clean and that the connection terminals inside your camera are clean and not damaged.
+- Make sure your cards are clean, and that the connection terminals inside your camera are clean and undamaged.

 Do Lexar Cards Suck?

 No, they don’t suck.
-I’ve yet to have any issues with Lexar and the only people I know of that have had issues with Lexar had counterfeit cards.
-If you’re having problems with your Lexar card, email Lexar, and make sure the card is authentic, if so, they will replace it for you.
+I’ve had no issues with Lexar, and the only people I know who have had issues had counterfeit cards.
+If you’re having problems with your Lexar card, email Lexar and make sure the card is authentic.
+If so, they will replace it for you.

 Do I really need a UHS-II memory card?